human-conditions/yodrew.github.io-original/_posts/2019-11-15-freedom-through-darkness.md

 Civilization merely functions as a shock-absorber.
 It is not to blame, nor any humans involved from day one.
 Non-human intelligence seems to have had something to do with it, and we will have to deal with them.
 But we will not be capable of that until we use nature to get ourselves back.

-Start at the very beginning of my free book about it and read for 15 minutes.
+Start at the very beginning of my [free book](/) about it and read for 15 minutes.
 See if it makes sense to you.
 Everything else can wait.
 Recovery of the lost self cannot wait.
-darkroomretreat.com